 - 1. The seller's cost of the property or product sold; - 2.
 The cost of materials used, labor or service cost, interest, losses, all costs of transportation to the seller, all taxes imposed on the seller, and any other expense of the seller: - 3.
-Charges by the seller for any services necessary to complete the sale, other than delivery and installation charges; - 4.
-Delivery charges; - 5.
+Charges by the seller for any services necessary to complete the sale, other than delivery and installation charges; - Delivery charges; - 5.
 Installation charges; and - 6.
-Credit for any trade-in, as determined by state law. - V. "Seller" means a person making sales of property, products, or services, or a marketplace facilitator facilitating sales on behalf of a seller. - W. "Services" means all services of every manner and description, which are performed or furnished for compensation, and delivered electronically or otherwise outside the taxing jurisdiction (but excluding any that are rendered physically within the taxing jurisdiction, including but not limited to: - 1.
-Professional services: - 2.
+Credit for any trade-in, as determined by state law. - BBV.
+"Seller" means a person making sales of property, products, or services, or a marketplace facilitator facilitating sales on behalf of a seller. - CCW.
+"Services" means all services of every manner and description, which are performed or furnished for compensation, and delivered electronically or otherwise intooutside the taxing a member jurisdiction (but excluding any that are rendered physically within the taxing jurisdiction), including but not limited to: - Professional services; - 2.
 Services in which a sale of property or product may be involved, including property or products made to order; - 3.
 Utilities and utility services not constituting a sale of property or products, including but not limited to sewer, water, solid waste collection or disposal, electrical, telephone services and repair, natural gas, cable or satellite television, and Internet services; - 4.
-The sale of transportation services: - 5.
-Services rendered for compensation by any person who furnishes any such services in the course of his trade, business, or occupation, including all services rendered for commission; - 6.
-Advertising, maintenance, recreation, amusement, and craftsman services. - X. "Tax cap" means a maximum taxable transaction. - Y. "Taxing jurisdiction" means a local government in Alaska that has a sales tax and is a member of the Alaska Remote Sellers Sales Tax Commission.

-Z. "Transferred electronically" means obtained by the purchaser by means other than tangible storage media.
+The sale of transportation services; - 5.
+Services rendered for compensation by any person who furnishes any such services in the course of his trade, business, or occupation, including all services rendered for Commission; - 6.
+Advertising, maintenance, recreation, amusement, and craftsman services. - DDX.
+"Tax cap" means a maximum taxable transaction. - EEY.
+"Taxing jurisdiction" means a local government in Alaska that has a sales tax. that has a sales tax and is a member of the Alaska Remote Sellers Sales Tax Commission. - FFZ.
+"Transferred electronically" means obtained by the purchaser by means other than tangible storage media.

-4.10.270 Supplemental definitions.
+4.10.2860 Supplemental definitions.

-The Commission shall promulgate Supplemental Definitions that are incorporated into this Remote Seller Sales Tax Code.
-Supplemental Definitions are available at www.arsstc.org/code.
-Provisions of the Supplemental Definitions that are amended, deleted, or added prior to or after the effective date of the latest amendment to this Chapter shall be applicable for purposes of this Chapter on the effective date provided for such amendments, deletions, or additions, including retroactive provisions.
+For the purpose of this Chapter, the Commission shallmay promulgate supplemental definitions that are incorporated into this remote seller sales tax code, provided they are not in conflict with or contrary to definitions set forth in the general sales tax ordinance of the member jurisdiction.
+Supplemental definitions are available at www.arsstc.org/code.
+Provisions of the supplemental definitions that are amended, deleted, or added prior to or after the effective date of the latest amendment to this chapter shall be applicable for purposes of this chapter on the effective date provided for such amendments, deletions, or additions, including retroactive provisions.

 5. EFFECTIVE DATE.
-This ordinance shall become effective the day after the date of its passage.
+This ordinance shall become effective the date after the day of its passage.

-PASSED, APPROVED, AND ADOPTED by the Assembly of the City and Borough of Sitka, Alaska, this 28th day of April, 2020.
+PASSED, APPROVED, AND ADOPTED by the Assembly of the City and Borough of Sitka,

+Alaska, this 8th day of June, 2021.